kenshr/Music-Genre-Classification/README.md

 In a [previous project](https://github.com/kenshr/Music-Genre-Classification-with-Audio-Features) I addressed the same issue using audio features of songs, which were gathered from Spotify's web API, in order to determine their genres.
 While this project proved to be largely successful, I wanted to build on the same idea and make my models more adaptable.
 Rather than using audio features that need to be generated via a third party, this project will use deep learning models to perform genre classification on songs using raw audio.

-My workflow is outlined below:
+My workflow, including the software packages that were used, is outlined below:

 <p align="center">
 <img src='imgs/Workflow.png'>